 This guide is based on the Publication Manual of the American Psychological Association, 6th ed.
 For more details and examples, consult the APA publication manual (REF BF76.7 P83 2010).

-Note: The title of the page/document is italicized.
+Note: The title of the periodical and the volume number are italicized.

-- Citation includes author's name, year of publication, then page numbers if available.
+- Citation includes author's name or first one or two words of web page title, year of publication, then page numbers if available.